|

 anyway, with time people began to question the justification for that

-Not only the general public, but most journalists as well.
-No official
+army) were never critical as to its wars’ moral justification.
+Not only the general public, but most journalists as

-censorship is needed for Jewish-Israeli journalists to serve their
+well.
+No official censorship is needed for Jewish-Israeli journalists to

-government's policy and refuse to be critical.
-They will claim they are
+serve their government's policy and refuse to be critical.
+They will

-patriots and accept the state's position verbatim, although their
+claim they are patriots and accept the state's position verbatim,

-professional future is at no risk if they pose questions and suspect the
+although their professional future is at no risk if they pose questions

 For they, too, were in the army.
 For this policy is them.
 For their sons